tbuetow/LED-Christmas-Tree/README.md

 - The ability to change the LED color effects, and provide many included options.
 - Multiple color printing to make it more beautiful.
 - Under $10 and very easy to manufacture, since we want to make 30-40 of these.
-- Document the process to share with others and allow those who are inclined to write their one color effects.
+- Document the process to share with others and allow those who are inclined to write their own color effects.

 # How We Made These
 ## 3D Printed Parts
 ### Base
-I designed the base and all other fixtures and accessories, except for the trees in Autodesk Fusion.
+I designed the base and all other fixtures and accessories (except for the trees) in Autodesk Fusion.

 ![Fusion screenshot](images/Fusion-base-slice.png)

 You can download it from my [Fusion account](https://a360.co/4iSF2QG) if you want to make modifications yourself.
-Fusion is free for personal use, get it [here](https://www.autodesk.com/products/fusion-360/overview).
+Fusion is free for personal use; get it [here](https://www.autodesk.com/products/fusion-360/overview).

 The most likely thing you will want to modify is the embedded text.
 Just edit the text sketch on the Base component.